Janzhuj/janzhuj.github.io/_posts/2023-07-22-Online-Store-Customer-Segmentation.md

 comments: true
 ---

 In this post, I will use clustering algorithm to perform Customer Segmentation for an e-commerce store.
 It will helps the business to better understand its customers, and modify its products and Marketing strategy based on the specific segments.
-I will be using a widely known data set from [UCI Machine Learning Repository] (https://archive.ics.uci.edu/dataset/502/online+retail+ii).
+I will be using a widely known data set from [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/502/online+retail+ii).

 First let’s load the required packages.